mattthughes/into-your-mind/README.md

 * Fixed a bug where the first selection would keep repeating when the answer was correct.
 In order to fix this I added the continue keyword to the else statement which fixed this issue.
 * Fixed a bug where the output delay was repeating removed the output delay from the while true statement and adjusted the format of the text message to improve readability for the user.
 * Fixed a bug where the abandoned bus kept repeating to fix this, I added the break keyword to the if statements if that specific condition was met.
 Whereas I added the continue keyword to the else statement to stop the loop running.
+* After validation I noticed many bugs where the letter count had exceeded the maximum allowance and there were many white spaces which were being shown as errors.
+In order to fix this, I changed the formatting for the whole run.py document.
+Which involved removing extra white spaces, making sure the letter count was not exceeding the maximum allowance.
+While also adding in extra spaces, to ensure there was enough spaces between functions, doing all of this fixed these issues, with the code passing the validation checker with no bugs.

 ## Credits